 Study 2 has four goals.
 First, it tests the relationship between category knowledge and endorsement style in a more controlled setting.
 All participants are given the same scenario, and we examine whether novices are again more likely to use explicit endorsements.

 Second, Study 2 examines the hypothesized underlying process.
 If, as we suggest, novices use explicit endorsements more than experts because they are less aware of preference heterogeneity, then reminding all participants that people have varied preferences should reduce this discrepancy.
 We test this possibility.

 Third, we operationalize consumer knowledge using category expertise rather than experience to test whether the results still hold.

 Fourth, we test whether any of six alternative explanations can explain the effects.
 In particular, one might wonder whether rather than being driven by awareness of preference heterogeneity, our effects are driven by self-enhancement motives.
-If explicit endorsements make people seem like they have more expertise, for example, novices may use them to seem like experts.
-We test a self-enhancement explanation through both manipulation and measurement to determine whether it can explain the results.
+If explicit endorsements make people seem like they have more expertise, for example, maybe novices use them to seem like experts.
+We test a self-enhancement explanation through both manipulation and measurement to see whether it can explain the results.

-Participants (N = 604, 55.0% female, mean age = 36 years) from Amazon Mechanical Turk (MTurk) were randomly assigned to one of six conditions in a 2 (preference heterogeneity: control, primed) \times 3 (self-enhancement motive: low, control, high) between-subjects design.
-Everyone was asked to imagine browsing a travel website and coming across a hotel where they had recently stayed and had a positive experience.
+Participants (N = 604, 55.0% female, mean age = 36) from Amazon Mechanical Turk were randomly assigned to one of six conditions in a 2 (preference heterogeneity: control, primed) x 3 (self-enhancement motive: low, control, high) between subjects design.

+Everyone was asked to imagine browsing a travel website and happening across a hotel where they had recently stayed and had a positive experience.
 Participants were shown a screenshot of a generic travel website and the focal hotel.
 First, we manipulated attention to preference heterogeneity.
-Prior research has demonstrated that in categories in which tastes can vary, people attribute dispersion in reviewer ratings to heterogeneity in consumer preferences (He and Bond 2015; Sun 2012).
-Consequently, all participants were told that they had decided to post a positive hotel review, but in the preference heterogeneity condition, participants saw highly dispersed (i.e., more bipolar than central distribution) star ratings for the hotel from prior website visitors (see Appendix B).8 A manipulation check validated this approach, demonstrating that compared with the control (M =3.15), the prime increased awareness that people have varied hotel preferences (M = 3.81; F(1, 601) = 40.95, p < .001; for items, see Appendix C).
-While experts (+1 SD category expertise, M = 3.42) were more aware of preference heterogeneity than novices (-1 SD, M = 2.84)in the control condition (B = .20, t = 4.23, p < .001), priming people to think about preference heterogeneity increased novices' awareness (M = 3.93; B = 1.08, t = 7.57, p < .001) and made them as aware as experts (M = 3.67; B = -.09, t = -1.79, p = .07).
+Prior research demonstrates that in categories in which tastes can vary, people attribute dispersion in reviewer ratings to heterogeneity in consumer preferences (He and Bond 2015; Sun 2012).
+Consequently, all participants were told that they had decided to post a positive hotel review, but in the preference heterogeneity condition, participants saw highly dispersed (i.e., more bipolar than central distribution) star ratings for the hotel from prior website visitors (see appendix Figure A1).6 A manipulation check validated this approach, demonstrating that compared to the control (M = 3.15), the prime increased awareness that people have varied hotel preferences (M = 3.81; F(1, 601) = 40.95, p < .001; see appendix for items).
+While experts (+1SD category expertise, M = 3.42) were more aware of preference heterogeneity than novices (-1SD, M = 2.84) in the control condition (B = .20, t = 4.23, p < .001), priming people to think about preference heterogeneity increased novices' awareness (M = 3.93; B = 1.08, t = 7.57, p < .001) and made them as aware as experts (M = 3.67; B = -.09, t = -1.79, p = .07).

-Second, participants indicated whether they would write an explicit ("I recommend it.
-I would suggest staying here") or implicit ("I enjoyed it.
-I had a great stay here"; order counterbalanced) endorsement as part of their review.
-Third, participants completed a ten-item multiple choice category expertise test (e.g., "Who gives the very best hotels a 'Five Diamond' rating?" [correct answer = AAA]; M = 4.89 correct answers, SD = 1.47; for more examples, see Appendix D).
+Second, participants indicated whether they would write an explicit endorsement ("I recommend it.
+I would suggest staying here") as part of their review, or an implicit one ("I enjoyed it.
+I had a great stay here"; order counterbalanced).

+Third, participants completed a ten-item multiple choice category expertise test (e.g., "Who gives the very best hotels a 'Five Diamond' rating?"
+[Correct answer = AAA], M = 4.89 correct answers, SD = 1.47; see appendix for more examples).